Explore Derry: The Ultimate Guide to the Walled City

 • Bay Road Nature Reserve

-These green spaces, supported by the city council, provide opportunities for hiking, birdwatching, and picnicking, allowing visitors to connect with the city’s natural beauty.
+These green spaces, supported by the city council, provide hiking, birdwatching, and picnicking opportunities, allowing visitors to connect with the city’s natural beauty.

 For those looking to venture further afield, scenic coastal drives along the Causeway Coast, County Londonderry the Antrim Coast, and the Inishowen Peninsula in County Donegal offer breathtaking views and opportunities to explore the surrounding areas.
 With such a diverse range of outdoor activities, Derry is the perfect destination for nature lovers and adventure enthusiasts alike.